 Both pedestrians and drivers must be aware of their surroundings.
 The driver must exercise due care to prevent hitting a pedestrian, even if the person crosses the street outside a marked crosswalk.
 Pedestrians can not suddenly step off the curb or obstruct impending traffic even if they have the right of way.
 Just because a pedestrian was in a crosswalk doesn't exempt them from fault in an accident.
 Although the driver is responsible for not hitting someone, the pedestrian must take extra precautions to cross the street safely.

-Watch the YouTube video below for more road safety tips for drivers and pedestrians.Why Work with an Injury Attorney?
+Watch the YouTube video below for more road safety tips for drivers and pedestrians.How Our Injury Attorneys Can Help Your Case

-When you are suffering from a devastating injury, it can be challenging to file a personal injury claim on your own.
+When you suffer from a devastating injury, it can be challenging to file a personal injury claim alone.
 You are more likely to accept the insurance company's low settlement.
 Having an experienced Patterson pedestrian accident attorney on your side to negotiate with the insurance company can ensure that you get the maximum compensation you need and deserve.Contact Our Pedestrian Accident Attorneys in Patterson, CA

 When a lawsuit becomes necessary to recoup damages, hiring an experienced Patterson pedestrian accident lawyer for your case is essential.
 If you or a loved one were seriously injured as a pedestrian, call our law office at (209) 227-1931 or (800) 404-5400 for free and friendly advice.